richyyun/Plex/README.md

 ### Network
 Docker defines networks containers that are also isolated from the system (usually IP of 17.x.x.x) which is the default `bridge` mode.
 To allow different services to communicate with one another you can also [define networks](https://docs.docker.com/network/network-tutorial-standalone/) within the yaml file and loop in each container to that network.
 Another option is to run the container in `host` mode in which case the container will use the network of the host device without defining its own network.

+Not relevant anymore as I'm not running Plex in a container.
 For running Plex it's typically recommended (and easier) to run it in `host` mode as the server will automatically know how to pass the proper port.
 However, for some reason `host` networking was not working for me so I had to go through `bridge` mode.
 To forward a port in `bridge` mode you need to define two settings:
 1. Environment variable `ADVERTISE_IP` which uses that IP and port to communicate with the router.
 (NOTE: `ADVERTISE_IP` only functions properly on the official Plex image.
 However, there is a setting in Plex to set this value in Settings > Network > Custom server access URLs)